ChinaNetCloud/nc-backup-py/docs/CONFIGURATION.md

 Location: /etc/nc-backup-py/conf.json
 Examples: /etc/nc-backup-py/Examples

-The file is a list of sections, each a module to be executed.
+The file is a **list of sections**, each a module to be executed.
 The first and only mandatory section is general.
 For more information see [General Section docs](GENERAL.md)

 **A typical section looks like this**